 What is it?

-This is a mobile specific pattern that LinkedIn (and other apps like Facebook) uses to optimize the available screen real estate in specific layouts like content screens and feeds.
+This is a mobile specific solution that LinkedIn (and other apps like Facebook) uses to optimize the available screen real estate in specific layouts like content screens and feeds.

 When users are scrolling through their news feed they will likely find content that has not interactions yet.
 LinkedIn uses the same are where it displays the number of comments and likes, to display a message that informs the users about the current state of that specific piece of content and Call to Action that invites the users to comment.